 As of yet, I haven’t taken the plastic off of the stainless-steel top, so I can’t tell you how hard it will be to upkeep.
 I am excited about the color tone and how it matches up with the matte black finish on the workbench.

-Another feature that I love about the workbench is the charging station; it is a popular thing right now, and having one built right into your workbench is convenient, especially in this tech-savvy world.
+Another feature that I love about the Tool Chest Mobile Workbench is the charging station; it is a popular thing right now, and having one built right into your workbench is convenient, especially in this tech-savvy world.
 I’ve been a long-time purchaser of husky products, and over the past 12 years, I can tell you that they are one of the more innovative products that I’ve used.
 So, it was no surprise to me to see this inside of their workbench.